 - Sessions at which attendance is required will

-be so designated in orientation and by calendar invites and/or communicated via
+be so designated in orientation on the Phase I/Phase II Research Track meeting schedule and by calendar invites and/or communicated via

 e-mail to your UCDenver e-mail account.
 Otherwise you will be expected to

 organize your own schedule, with guidance from your mentor.

 from January of Phase I